PROtoKOPs/Elite-Dangerous-Renamer/README.md

 # Elite Dangerous Photographer

 Elite Dangerous Photographer is an advanced tool for automating a space explorer's life.
 Stop guessing where that beautiful screenshot was taken!
-EDR picks up new captures on the fly, extracts data from game logs, and transforms standard Screenshot_0001.png files into informative ones containing system names, bodies, and even coordinates.
+EDP picks up new captures on the fly, extracts data from game logs, and transforms standard Screenshot_0001.png files into informative ones containing system names, bodies, and even coordinates.

 ## Key Features